 SafeHouse Denver provides safe and secure emergency housing for survivors of domestic violence and their children.

-Women who need emergency housing first call the crisis line and talk with an advocate.
-The advocate will assess her situation, and if space is available, assist the caller to come into the shelter.
+Adults who need emergency housing first call the crisis line and talk with an advocate.
+The advocate will assess their situation, and if space is available, assist the caller to come into the shelter.
 Necessities are provided by the shelter program, including bedding, food, personal hygiene items, and basic medical care.

 Adult shelter residents participate in individual and group counseling.
-Each woman will work with her shelter advocate to develop a plan of action that may include legal concerns, safety planning, housing referrals, employment assistance or job training referrals.
+Each resident will work with their shelter advocate to develop a plan of action that may include legal concerns, safety planning, housing referrals, employment assistance or job training referrals.
 SafeHouse advocates are familiar with resources in the Denver metro area and can act as liaisons to other organizations.